 - An official UIC transcript showing your grade; request a UIC transcript.

-As long as you have the official transcript sent to a UIUC department (having it sent to Teresa Bertram is best), the transcript should be free.
+As long as you have the official transcript sent to a UIUC department (having it sent to Amy Rumsey is best), the transcript should be free.
 After filling out the form, select “pay by check” and print the form.
 Write a note indicating that the transcript is going to UIUC and fax it to the number indicated.

-- Signatures and statements of approval from the English graduate studies director and your advisor (I also had Dr. Hawisher add her signature for good measure).
+- Signatures and statements of approval from the English Graduate Studies director and your advisor (you might also want to have the director of the Center for Writing Studies sign for good measure).

 Several weeks after you submit the petition, you should get an email confirming that the Graduate College received the petition.
 The transfer credit should show up on your records within 4-6 weeks.
 The credit will not replace the CIC 390, which will remain with its DFR grade, but will appear as a separate line in a section labeled as transfer credit.